tombrille/svelteplot/src/routes/license/+page.md

 Yes, absolutely.
 There is no non-commercial restriction in the license.
 The only restriction we have is that the product you're using it in is not allowing its users to create and publish charts or maps.

-### Why can't I use it to create a charting tool?

-The development of SveltePlot is funded by the Datawrapper GmbH, and therefor we try to avoid using it for competing use.